wp-plugins/the-subpage-loop/readme.txt

 == Description ==

-This plugin can create an inner loop inside the main loop of a wordpress page.
+This plugin creates an inner loop inside the main loop of a wordpress page.
 This inner loop allows user to iterate over the child page objects of the main page.

 == Installation ==